made-ml-in-prod-2021/voiteshonok/ml_project/README.md

 All Hydra configs should be described as dataclasses in *src/config*.
 Logs are configured in *conf/logging.conf* file.
 Logs are stored in *logs* directory.

+### Testing
+We use [pytest](https://docs.pytest.org/) as a framework for testing.
+You can run tests with the following command:

+    pytest tests

 ### Useful commands

 EDA report generation: